PAD affects the blood vessels causing them to narrow, therefore restricting the blood flow to the arms, kidneys, stomach, and most commonly, the legs.

 Risk factors that contribute to PAD are diabetes, smoking, obesity, high blood pressure, increasing age, high cholesterol, family history of heart disease, and excess levels of C-reactive protein or homocysteine.

-Diagnosing peripheral artery disease
+How is peripheral artery disease diagnosed?

-If peripheral artery disease is suspected, the doctor will initially check the patient's legs.
-The most common test for PAD is the ankle-brachial index, a test that compares the blood pressure in the ankle with the blood pressure in the arm.
+- Ankle-brachial index - the most common test for PAD, it is a test that compares the blood pressure in the ankle with the blood pressure in the arm.

-Computed tomographic angiography (CT) is another non-invasive test that images the arteries of a patient's abdomen, pelvis, and legs.
+- Computed tomographic angiography (CT) - another non-invasive test that images the arteries of a patient's abdomen, pelvis, and legs.
 This test is particularly useful in patients with pacemakers or stents.

 Undiagnosed or untreated PAD can be dangerous; it can lead to painful symptoms, loss of a leg, increased risk of coronary artery disease, and carotid atherosclerosis (a narrowing of the arteries that supply blood to the brain).